o54ma-4l5h4r1f/o54ma-4l5h4r1f.github.io/Penetration Testing/Methodologies.md

 Execution consists of techniques that result in adversary-controlled code running on a local or remote system.
 Techniques that run malicious code are often *paired with techniques from all other tactics to achieve broader goals*, like exploring a network or stealing data. [for more](https://attack.mitre.org/tactics/TA0002/)

+Simple Example: uploading a php reverse shell on the webserver and execute it to gain a shell.

 ---